dsoftwareinc/ghactions-manager/README.md

     - Jobs are shown as a tree, grouping matrix and reusable-workflow jobs under their parent for easy scanning.
     - Logs are organized step-by-step for easier debugging.
     - Track live runs as they progress or review past runs at a glance.
-    - Filter runs by branch, actor, event, or status - individually or in combination.
+    - Filter runs by branch, actor, event, or status – individually or in combination.
 Includes a current-branch filter that updates automatically when you switch branches.
     - New runs appear automatically (refreshes every 30s by default; configurable).
 - **Settings & configuration**
     - Use a custom token instead of GitHub's default authentication.
     - Control the auto-refresh frequency.
     - Choose which repositories to show or hide.
-    - Assign a GitHub account per repository, and switch assignments anytime via plugin settings.
+    - Assign a GitHub account per repository and switch assignments anytime via plugin settings.

 ### Paid features (license required)